Dominica (January 2015)

-Peru Abroad (Spring 2013) Student will develop an understanding, appreciation, and respect for the Peruvian culture.
-Students will advance their Spanish language skills through small-group language instruction and homestays.
-This abroad will also include two biology courses:
+(Spring 2013) Student developed an understanding, appreciation, and respect for the Peruvian culture.
+They also advanced their Spanish language skills through small-group language instruction and homestays.
+This abroad included two biology courses:

 Ecology of Peru-- examines one of the most dynamic marine ecosystems on the planet (Humboldt current) and compares Peru’s coastal environment to the high alpine environments of the interior